 There was no relationship between the time of sampling and the level of TP as concentrations varied at each sampling site, each month (Figure 15).
-The majority of sites were consistently higher than the guideline value of 0.065mg/L on all four sampling occaisions, except for Roxburgh Avenue (EBN27), Kit-it Brook (EBN22), Wandena Road (ENB27), Muchea East (EBN10), Rocky Gully (EBN6), Yal Yal Brook (EBN5) and Wandena North (EBN7).
+The majority of sites were consistently higher than the guideline value of 0.065mg/L on all four sampling occaisions, except for Roxburgh Avenue (EBN27), Kit-it Brook (EBN22), Wandena Road (ENB27), Muchea East (EBN10), Rocky Gully (EBN6)) and Wandena North (EBN7).
 Which were below the guideline on all sampling occasions.
-Wandena South (EBN8) only exceeded the guidline on the September and October sampling occasion.
-Muchea North (EBN11) however recorded TP concentrations of approximately seventy times higher than the guideline value of 0.065mg/L. This is consistant with the levels recorded in 2011 and significantly less then what was recorded in 2009.
+Wandena South (EBN8) exceeded the guidline on three sampling occaisions.
+Muchea North (EBN11) however recorded TP concentrations approximately sixty three times higher than the guideline value of 0.065mg/L. This is consistant with the levels recorded in 2012 however slightly less then what was recorded in 2012.

 These results are certainly cause for further investigation.
 Similar to total nitrogen, there appears to be a general trend in the data showing that sub catchments to the west of the Ellen Brook have higher levels of nutrients in the runoff than those to the east.
 This is due to changes in soil type (Figure 3).
-Duplex soils of sand over clay with high phosphorous retention capabilities dominate on the Darling and Ellen Brockman Integrated Catchment Group 49
+Duplex soils of sand over clay with high phosphorous retention capabilities dominate on the Darling and Ellen Brockman Integrated Catchment Group 51